foodcoop-adam/foodsoft/lib/foodsoft_signup/README.md

   - group_orders#archive

   # In case you'd like to have protected signup form, and allow members who
-  # signup to order directly, you can enable the following instead.
-This
+  # signup to order directly, you can enable the following.
+This effectively
-  # effectively disables approval, and requires a key in the signup url:
+  # disables approval, and requires a key in the signup url:
   #   https://foodcoop.test/f/login/signup?key=verySeCrEt123
   #unapproved_allow_access: '*'
-  #use_signup: 'verySeCrEt123'
+  #signup_key: 'verySeCrEt123'

   # Message to show when ordergroup is not yet approved.
 If not set, a concise
   # default message will be shown.